jacobslusser/JwtAuthRenewWebApi/README.md

 * Demonstrates sliding expiration / renew / reissue token
 * Demonstrates custom claims and how JWT can be used in place of session / cookies
 * Works with existing Web API authentication, including the `[Authorized]` attribute
-* Uses Microsoft's JSON Web Token Handler library -- a well-tested and authoritative source for JWT support in Web API
+* Uses Microsoft's JSON Web Token Handler library -- a well tested and authoritative source for JWT support in Web API
-* Well-documented code and examples, including how to write a custom `IAuthenticationFilter` and `DelegatingHandler`
+* Well documented code and examples, including how to write a custom `IAuthenticationFilter` and `DelegatingHandler`
 * IIS hosting
 * Stepping stone to OAuth(2)